Gemma Chan: Public image and fashion

 Amalissa Hall of Tatler praised Chan as "a fixture on major red carpets and front rows of fashion shows", writing that "in each of her appearances, [Chan] delivers a memorable look".
 Continuing her partnership with Louis Vuitton, Chan's custom archival-inspired black dress from the 2022 In America-themed Met Gala was praised among the "best-dressed" of the night.
 Teen Vogue listed Chan among their "24 Celebrities Who Nailed It" list.
 Chan's styles at the 2022 and 2023 Cannes Film Festivals were also praised, where she respectively wore a "sheer gothic gown" and a "white gown adorned with sparkling pailettes", further continuing her partnership with Louis Vuitton.
 Chan also wore Louis Vuitton to the 2023 Vogue World event, with a custom "organza dress covered in bluish silver paillettes".
 In 2024, Chan was featured in Edward Enninful's final British Vogue cover, titled "40 Megastars, One Magnificent Image", appearing alongside forty notable female celebrities including Miley Cyrus, Jane Fonda, Kaia Gerber, Salma Hayek, Dua Lipa and Oprah Winfrey.

 Chan has also been praised for promoting Asian fashion designers.
 Faye Bradley of the South China Morning Post (SCMP) wrote that Chan "made a point of wearing Asian designers on every step of her press tour to promote Crazy Rich Asians.
 "I think we are all becoming more aware that the greater platform you have the more responsibility you have, but it just isn't about speaking about designers, it is about speaking up when we see disparity or a problem," Chan told The Hollywood Reporter.
 Examples of Asian designers Chan has worn at public events include a couture chiffon Miss Sohee gown accompanied by Anabela Chan jewellery at the Newport Beach Film Festival in February 2023; a strapless pink Jason Wu gown to an event by George and Amal Clooney; a flower-style Oscar de la Renta dress by "Slaysian" creative director Laura Kim; at the 2022 Cannes Film Festival; among multiple others.

 Personal life

 Chan dated English comedian Jack Whitehall from 2011 to 2017.
 She began a relationship with English actor Dominic Cooper in 2018.
-They reside together in London.
+They resided together in London.

 In September 2013, Chan appeared at the Old Bailey in central London as a witness to a fatal stabbing outside Putney Bridge tube station.

 Chan is a supporter of Arsenal.

 Political views

-Chan and her partner Dominic Cooper participated in the People's Vote March, expressing support for a second Brexit referendum, in October 2018.
+Chan and Cooper participated in the People's Vote March, expressing support for a second Brexit referendum, in October 2018.
 She has criticised both the Conservative and Labour parties for their processes in choosing leadership.